-Full-time, paid assignment in a cooperating firm involving job-related learning under faculty and on-site supervision.
+This experience involves full-time, paid assignment in a cooperating firm involving job-related learning under faculty and on-site supervision.
 Students will meet regularly with a faculty member and will be required to reflect on the relationship between their course work and their co-op experience.
 Position is arranged through the director of the program.